 It wasn’t strictly a kick-off as we were in the middle of our Q4.
 We didn’t have the usual kick-off preamble, as we couldn’t review results or give awards.
 This made me happy, as while I like recognizing success, I find the executive keynotes not particularly useful in enabling sales.
 Yes, they need to hear from execs, but I think a short speech with Q&A is far more helpful than the traditional keynote.

 We delivered a kick-off level of material.
 We delivered more content over five weeks than we did at the last event we ran last summer.
+Our estimate is that reps received roughly 50 hours of training over those 5 weeks.
 And we did so with only one week of planning!
 Not ideal, but effective use of reps, customer success, and service downtime.

 I had no idea how we were going to do it when I met with my sales SVP.
 He offered his vision for the event—enabling 100+ customer-facing employees on a variety of topics with almost no advanced planning.
 Oh, and all done virtually.
 We managed to complete it, and it reinforced some of my long-held precepts for enablement.

 - Segment your audience – It was effortless to set up a virtual session, and then invite everyone to it.
 We set up the intention not to do this as we established the program.
 Still, the temptation was there to expand the sessions to cover a larger audience, as many groups had downtime.
 The reality is that the sessions were a lot better with a focused audience.

 - Make it fun – Well this is something I try to do with any training, virtual or in-person.
 Enablement is viewed as a chore by most sales professionals.
 Anything you can do to amp up the fun, especially on a web conference makes it worth doing.
 Some things we did were wearing costumes, asking our participants to wear them, and using a game show format.